Web Update Wizard - FAQ

 Can I have the source code?

-How is the Web Update Wizard Licensed?
+How is the Software Update Wizard Licensed?

 Who is PowerProgrammer?
 I see references to Data Perceptions - help!